christofjs/hackathon-6-20/README.md

 ## Usage

 To use the program, simple run Braille Converter.py and follow the prompts in the program.
 If you would like to convert a large amount of text, paste it into input.txt.
+All images will be saved into the directory 'output'.